namsral/apicius/README.md

 #### A tool to build, sign and upload app container images

 Apicius is a build tool with an early collection of predefined recipes to build app container images (ACIs) compatible with the App Container specification, e.g. CoreOS's container runtime [Rocket].
-I won't address the benifits of using ACIs except they're very lightweight which makes them fast to build, load and run.
+I won't address the benifits of using ACIs except they're very lightweight which makes them fast to build, load and boot.
 As an example, the pre-built Nginx container is 1.3MB, the equivalent PostgreSQL container is 6.2MB.
 These pre-built app container images are available on the [apicius release page][apicius-releases].

 The idea is to clone this repository, create some recipes which hook-up to your CI service and start pushing app container images to your container scheduler.
 The `apicius` tool is just  a convenience tool to automate the building, signing and uploading of your containers.